 Spain

-Official series in black on white.
+Current official series in black on white, MMA since 2000.

 The registration consists of three letters, followed by five numerals.